 We commit to reduce our GHG emissions by 50% between 2019 and 2030 across our value chain.
-The new target covers all Scopes 1, 2, and 3.
-The new recalibrated target was accepted by the Science Based Targets initiative in March 2021 and fulfils our commitment to recalibrate in line with 1.5°C warming scenario.
+This recalibrated target covers all Scopes 1, 2, and 3, our value chain.
+The target was accepted by the Science Based Targets initiative in March 2021 and fulfilled our commitment to recalibrate in line with 1.5°C warming scenario.

 Nokia was the first telecoms vendor to commit to Science Based Targets (SBT) in 2017 based on the Paris Agreement.
 Our original targets were on track by the end of 2020.
-We will begin to report on the new targets from 2021 onwards.
+We report annually on our achievements against our public targets.